Complete analysis of the maximally hyperentangled state via the weak cross-Kerr nonlinearity: Complete analysis of hyperentangled Bell state

 The setup of our HBSA scheme for polarization-spatial-mode hyperentanglement is shown in Fig. 1.
 After the two photons pass through HWPs and PBSs, interact with the coherent state $|\alpha\rangle$, pass through the PBSs and HWPs again, then the quantum state of the collective system composed of hyperentanglement and coherent state evolves as

 We can find that the entanglement in spatial-mode DOF is invariant during the evolution.
-After the $X$-quadrature measurement on $|\alpha\rangle$, the bit information of polarization entangled state is obtained.
+It should be noted that the above derivation follows from the fact that the $X$-quadrature measurement on coherent state is set up only to distinguish the phase 0 from $\pm\theta$.
+Thus, the bit information of polarization entangled state can be obtained after the $X$-quadrature measurement on $|\alpha\rangle$.
 Subsequently, the photons $A$ and $B$ will interact with coherent state $|\beta\rangle$, and the evolution of the collective system is

 It is shown that the polarization entanglement is invariant in the interaction, and we can determine the bit information of spatial-mode entanglement by utilizing the $X$-quadrature measurement on $|\beta\rangle$.
 Therefore, the 16 hyperentangled Bell states can be classified into four groups with the help of the coherent states $|\alpha\rangle$ and $|\beta\rangle$, as shown in Table 1.